-Welcome to the EhlineLaw.com.
+Welcome to the world-famous ehlinelaw.com website.
 We think you already know that the path upon which travel occurs is how we get our kids to and from school.
-Also, it is what takes us to and from our homes in our cars, bicycles, and motorbikes.
+It is also what takes us to and from our homes in our cars, bicycles, and motorbikes.
 So you expect the lanes and avenues to be as safe as possible.
 But the safety of your expressways is in the hands of mainly government agencies.

 Each city and county will have their crews for the service of your surface street.
 However, the freeways and many highways get maintained by the State of California.
-And our Los Angeles based car accident lawyers have seen many instances where Caltrans was at fault for wrecks.
+And our Los Angeles-based car accident lawyers have seen many instances where Caltrans was at fault for wrecks.

 However, it is also possible the California Department of Transportation (“DOT”) is at fault.
-Although your case may only be against a city or county construction crew.
-So your lawyer will need to research who had control over the road itself.
+Although your case may only be against a city or county construction crew, so your lawyer will need to research who had control over the road itself.

-Failing to do their jobs right can result in serious injuries during a vehicle accident.
+Failing to do their jobs right can result in severe injuries during a vehicle accident.
 Or it may cause the crash due to a roadway defect or repair.
 Sometimes the repair is presently being performed improperly.
 Noteworthy here is that these are areas where more accidents occur.

 This department has a multi-billion dollar budget.
 The California Highway Patrol alerts the DOT of a problematic geographic area on the freeway.
 So if it’s on the highway or streets under the

 And on the spot, the CHP needs to see what can be done on the course.
 They must divert traffic down the boulevard to make the problem area safer for motorists.
 Keeping every inch of the California roads safe takes all of the available government employees.

 If you or a jury want to decide upon a case against the state, we must first dis-spell some conventional notions.
 Let’s first discuss the propriety against suing the state.
-Number one, the government like everyone one else can make mistakes.
+Number one, the government, like everyone one else, can make mistakes.

 The Act allows taxpayers like you to apply redress for your grievances.
 Hence, you can go after funds for moderate and severe injuries, for example.
 Also, the right to petition the government for redress is part of our Constitutional Republic.
 Furthermore, it is an important tradition we inherited via English Common Law.